lukesampson/LinqToSQL-test-extensions/README.markdown

 What is this?
 -------------

-A single T4 file that mocks your LinqToSQL DataContext and lets you write tests against an in-memory version of it.
+A single T4 file that mocks your Linq to SQL data context and lets you write tests against an in-memory version of it.

 Setup
 --------